Baby Sleep Books

 So it’s very important to seek out the most valuable baby sleep books, so you can use your time wisely.

-Reading unrealistic baby sleep information is a waste of your precious time.
+Reading dangerous or unrealistic baby sleep information is a waste of your precious time.

 The Problem With Some Baby Sleep Books

-As my first baby got older, I reached the point where I felt like a failure.
+As my first baby grew into a toddler, I reached the point where I felt like a failure.

 The reason I felt like a failure is because she kept waking, and didn’t sleep through like society’s desired ideal.

 I really thought I was doing something wrong, and questioned myself as a parent.